Holistic Health Talk

 Managing Weight Loss While on the Candida Diet

-Losing weight initially is pretty common on the Candida diet and most people usually welcome the loss.
+Losing some weight initially is pretty common when someone begins the Candida diet and most people usually welcome the loss.
 However, sometimes it can be problematic for some people like our friend John, who submits the following question:

 Dear Cynthia, I purchased your book, Candida Secrets, and found it very informative.
 However, I don’t see anything about weight loss on this diet unless I missed it.
 I have a mild case of Candida and have been on the diet 7 weeks.
 I have lost 23 lbs during that time and I am very drawn looking.
 I am going to stop my diet because of losing so much weight .Do you cover weight loss in you book ?
 I am not leveling off, just keep losing.
 John